BobbyEd/ml-notebooks-edition/README.md

 ML Notebooks Edition
 ==========================

-Welcome to the space for experimenting and testing machine learning application
+Welcome to the space for experimenting and testing machine learning applications.

+Set